 • Sugar: Regular granulated sugar is my go-to here to magnify the sweetness of the orange.

-• Ground cardamom: One of the more pungent spices in Mediterranean cooking, cardamom is a fairly warm spice with subtle lemony undertones that pair beautifully with orange, chocolate cake, and beyond!
+• Ground cardamom: Cardamom is a fairly warm spice with subtle lemony undertones that pair beautifully with orange.

 • Orange: Both orange zest and orange juice are used for an utterly irresistible recipe.
+You could experiment with other citrus, like meyer lemons.

-• Milk: Use whole milk or a plant-based alternative to combine the ingredients and create a smooth batter.
+• Milk: Use whole milk or a plant-based alternative to create a smooth batter.

-• Confectioner’s sugar: Also called powdered sugar, this is technically optional but highly recommended for sprinkling on top to add a little extra sweetness and create a picture-worthy presentation.
+• Confectioner’s sugar: Also called powdered sugar, this is optional but will make the cake extra pretty.

 close up of an orange cardamom olive oil cake on a plate with one slice cut.